akwuakazita-cmd/sales-data-analysis/README.md

 # sales-data-analysis

+This project analyzes retail sales data to identify revenue trends and top-performing products.

+Tools Used:
+- Excel
-Sales Data Analysis using Excel and Power BI
+- Power BI
+- SQL